LiskArchive/lisk-explorer/docs/run_with_docker.md

 The default config points to official mainnet Lisk Core nodes.
 You can override the variables `LISK_HOST` and `LISK_PORT` by using a custom environment file.
 Refer to the Docker documentation for more details.

 The docker-compose always takes the latest version available from Docker Hub.
-If you consider using a specified version you can ovverride the configuration in the `docker-compose.yml` file.
+If you consider using a specified version you can override the configuration in the `docker-compose.yml` file.

 > If you want to make a build from your locally modified version the first command you would like to use is `docker build ./ -t lisk/explorer:latest` in the root project directory.